zhenglin0425/zhenglin0425.github.io/_pages/about.md

 ## About me

 Welcome to Zheng Lin's homepage!
 I am now a postgraduate student at the Department of Electrical Engineering, Fudan University (FDU), Shanghai, China.
 I was awarded the Postgraduate National Scholarship (1/165) in 2022.
-In August 2023, I will start my PhD studies at the University of Hong Kong (HKU).
+In August 2023, I will start my PhD career at the University of Hong Kong (HKU), advised by

 ## Research Interest